yourpurebredpuppy logo

 My recommendation

-I recommend dogs for households where an adult doesn't work, or works only a few hours a day, or works from their home, or has a job where the dog can come along.
+I only recommend dogs for households where at least one adult is home most of the day, or has a job where the dog can come along.
 Those are the kinds of environments that are tailor-made for social animals like dogs.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.